eughanbell/JH03/README.md

 The cache database will only be present if at least one pdb file has been requested.

+The cache will be persistent between container restarts.
+To clear it from inside mongo-express, press the delete button next to the cache database.

 # Running on Kubernetes